gilmore-lab/brain-behavior-data/clean/clean-evolution-of-self--control-data.md

 Import CSVs and create merged data file
 ---------------------------------------

-Here are the steps we want to do for all of the evolution-of-self-control-specific files:
+Here are the steps we want to do for tidying and combing two separate CSV files:

-1. Import the CSV from `../data/csv/<brain-area>.csv`
+1. Import the CSV from `../data/csv/cog_task_avg_score.csv`
-2. Delete the second row since it contains comments we do not need.
-3. Rename the variables to be shorter and more transparent
-4. Add a variable called `Brain_area` equal to `<brain-area>`.
-5. Clean data fields with +/- char
+2. Include the cylinder task data and A.not.B.Task data in one column, and arrange by common name.
+3. Clean out the '-' from subj\_info file.

+4. Import the CSV from `../data/csv/subj_info.csv`
+5. Make a new column for task responses as 'Y' if '\*' and 'N' if '-'.
+6. Remove the old columns with '\*' and '-' as input.
+7. Merge cog\_task\_avg\_score and subj\_info together by Common.Name.

 ``` r
 cog <- read_csv("../data/csv/cog_task_avg_score.csv")